2016 AFL Grand Final: Background

 Sydney and the Western Bulldogs met in round 15 at the Sydney Cricket Ground.
 Returning from injury and with just four seconds remaining, Bulldogs defender Johannisen kicked a goal to defeat the Swans 11.13 (79) to 13.5 (83).

 The AFL had introduced a pre-finals bye in 2016 to discourage teams from resting players en masse in the final round of the home-and-away season.
-Therefore, rather than on the traditional last Saturday of September, the Grand Final was held on the first Saturday in October.